Adricarpin/Flask-REST-API/README.md

 # Introduction

 In 1971, with just 21 years old, Steve Wozniak was already an incredible computer programmer and elecronics engineer.
 He really enjoyed to spend his time creating weird devices and searching for improvements in his area.
 It was in 1971 when he met a 15 year old guy who would soon realize the enormous potential of what Wozniak was doing.
 This guy thought that the weird devices Wozniak created could become useful for many people.
-They worked together the following years, and after 5 years, they started commercializing his first product: the Apple I.
+They worked together the following years, and 6 years later, they started to commercialize one of the first and most successful personal computers of the era: the Apple II.

 The guy that convinced Wozniak to convert his devices into products was Steve Jobs.
 It is curious, because everybody knows who Steve Jobs is, but not many people have heard about Wozniak.